 - Modifications for student/coach transportation to and from athletic events may be necessary.
-This may include: - o Reducing the number of students/coaches on a bus/van. - O Using hand sanitizer upon boarding a bus/van. - Social distancing. - Wearing of facemasks during transportation. - These potential modifications will be determined by the school district, bus companies, Department of Education, State and Local governments.
+This may include: - o Reducing the number of students/coaches on a bus/van. - O Using hand sanitizer upon boarding a bus/van. - o Physical distancing. - Facemasks are required during transportation. - These potential modifications will be determined by the school district, bus companies, Department of Education, State and Local governments. - Athletes and coaches traveling to away games will complete a safety screening and temperature check before boarding the bus.

-Social Distancing during Contests/Events/Activities
+Physical Distancing during Contests/Events/Activities

-Sidelines/Bench - appropriate social distancing will be maintained on sidelines/bench during contests and events, as deemed necessary by the school, PIAA, state and local governments.
+Sidelines/Bench - appropriate physical distancing will be maintained on sidelines/bench during contests and events, as deemed necessary by the school, PIAA, state and local governments.